Sabres tab Rolston to replace Ruff on interim basis

 “It will provide him and us an opportunity to get to know each other,” Sabres general manager Darcy Regier said Wednesday inside the First Niagara Center.
 “Assuming things go well, he will have an opportunity to become the head coach.”

 Regier drove up to Toronto, where the Sabres play the Maple Leafs tonight, with Rolston on Wednesday night.
-The two planned discuss how Rolston would handle Ruff’s coaching staff.
+The to two planned discuss how Rolston would handle Ruff’s coaching staff.

 Rolston brings a new style.